RoeeShlosberg/MinProtBert/README.md

 ---

 ## Citation
-If you use MinProtBERT report and its insights in your research, please cite this repository and refer to the **[דוח סיכום.docx](./דוח%20סיכום.docx)** for methodology and results.
+If you use MinProtBERT report and its insights in your research, please cite this repository and refer to the **[MinProtBert_Report.docx](./MinProtBert_Report.docx)** for methodology and results.